SSWConsulting/SSW.Rules.Content/rules/request-a-test-please/rule.md

 <!--endintro-->

-1. Find two free testers to send the email below
+1. Find 2 free testers to send the email below
 2. Stop working on the project until you receive either a "pass" or "fail" email
 3. Create your "test please" following this template: